-The number of switches in the switch stack (up to 5 - total) are displayed in the upper right-hand corner of your web-browser.
+The number of switches in the switch stack (up to 12 - total) are displayed in the upper right-hand corner of your web-browser.
 The icons are in the same order as their respective Unit numbers, with the Unit 1 switch corresponding to the icon in the upper left-most corner of the icon group.

 When the switches are properly interconnected through their optional Stacking Modules, information about the resulting switch stack is displayed under the Stack Information link.
-This link is visible only when a switch stack has been connected and the optional Stacking Modules are active.

-To view the stacking information, click on the Stacking Information link from the Basic Setup folder:
+To view the stacking information, click on the Stacking Information link from the Monitoring folder: